sealvault/sealvault/website/src/blog/posts/web3-vision.md

 the abuse of data lock-in, so this would be a highly undesirable outcome for Web3.

-The challenge is that cloud-based solution is easier for both the user and the provider.
+The challenge is that the cloud-based solution is easier for both the user and the provider.
 Users are familiar with cloud provider accounts and security mechanisms and recovery options are well-established.
 Similarly, with the cloud solution, there is no need to sync keys among devices and key backup is trivial.
 The cloud provider can invoice transaction fees through established payment